TimMensch/javascript-astar/README.md

 See a demo at http://www.briangrinstead.com/files/astar/

+*Modified by QuickCharge Games*

+- Changed to ONLY export to Node-style modules (to get it to play well with Rollup)
+- Added the ability to search using _hexagonal_ heuristics
+- Added search for nodes that match given criteria

+*Note that tests are currently broken*

 ## Sample Usage

 If you want just the A* search code (not the demo visualization), use code like this http://gist.github.com/581352